Key insights

 Expanding behavioral health payment

 Section 4121 of the Consolidated Appropriations Act, 2023 (CAA, 2023) provides for Medicare Part B coverage and payment for services of marriage and family therapists (MFTs) and mental health counselors (MHCs) when billed.
-CMS will implement this change in 2024, proposing that MFTs and MHCs be allowed to enroll in Medicare after the final 2024 PFS rule is published.
+CMS will implement this change in 2024, finalizing that MFTs and MHCs be allowed to enroll in Medicare after the final 2024 PFS rule is published.

-In addition, CMS proposes an updated descriptor to HCPCS code G0323 to reflect these changes.
-The proposed descriptor reads: “Care management services for behavioral health conditions, at least 20 minutes of clinical psychologist, clinical social worker, mental health counselor, or marriage and family therapist time, per calendar month.
+CMS finalized an updated descriptor to HCPCS code G0323 to reflect these changes.
+The updated descriptor reads: “Care management services for behavioral health conditions, at least 20 minutes of clinical psychologist, clinical social worker, mental health counselor, or marriage and family therapist time, per calendar month.
 (These services include the following required elements: Initial assessment or follow-up monitoring, including the use of applicable validated rating scales; behavioral health care planning in relation to behavioral/psychiatric health problems, including revision for patients who are not progressing or whose status changes; facilitating and coordinating treatment such as psychotherapy, coordination with and/or referral to physicians and practitioners who are authorized by Medicare to prescribe medications and furnish E/M services, counseling and/or psychiatric consultation; and continuity of care with a designated member of the care team.)”

 Expanding Medicare payment for dental services

 In the CY 2023 PFS final rule, CMS specified certain clinical cases where payment for dental services is permitted under both Medicare parts A and B. These cases involve conditions where the successful treatment of a covered procedure or treatment is inextricably linked to the treatment of dental conditions, such as infection.
-CMS is proposing several technical changes to enhance the clarity of the regulation text, as well as additional policies to permit payment for dental services.
-In particular, CMS identifies the following situations where dental services are inextricably linked to the success of covered treatments and as a result the dental exclusion would not apply:
+CMS finalized several technical changes to enhance the clarity of the regulation text, as well as additional policies to permit payment for dental services.
+In particular, CMS identified the following situations where dental services are inextricably linked to the success of covered treatments and as a result the dental exclusion would not apply:

-- Chemotherapy when used in cancer treatment
+• Chemotherapy when used in cancer treatment

-- CAR T-Cell therapy when used in cancer treatment
+• CAR T-Cell therapy when used in cancer treatment

-- Antiresorptive therapy when used in cancer treatment
+• Antiresorptive therapy when used in cancer treatment

 Medicare Part B drug payments